How to Write B2B Email Templates to Personalize Sales Outreach That Isn't Creepy

 “We’ve noticed companies as yours struggle with [pain point]—is that something you’ve seen?”

-After you’ve seen in Leadfeeder that a target company visited your website—say, they spent several minutes on your features page and visited your pricing page—you know they likely experience pains that your product can solve.
+After you’ve seen in Leadfeeder by Dealfront that a target company visited your website—say, they spent several minutes on your features page and visited your pricing page—you know they likely experience pains that your product can solve.

 Here’s a sample first email template that puts all of that data to work, without the creepy.